 After developing GoldRush, an early Electronic Resource Management system for the Colorado Alliance of Research Library members, we recognized the need for a good company that could develop high-quality, high-value custom library software and build strong partnerships with libraries.
 Robert, Quipu’s own “captain of industry,” brought the idea of forming a partnership to Melissa and Scott, his friends and colleagues, and together we created the Quipu Group, LLC.

-Over the past 15 years, we have created custom products for libraries that focus on staff empowerment through data collection, organization and communication that supports and promotes users’ access to library services.
+Since 2005, we have created custom products for libraries that focus on staff empowerment through data collection, organization and communication that supports and promotes users’ access to library services.
 Quipu project successes have led to word-of-mouth growth and positive references for our company, helping us build a client list that includes consortia and public libraries of all sizes – clients that are innovative and customer-centered in their services.
-The strong relationships and trust that we have built with our library customers have also led to the development of our three products: eCARD, ePASS and PITS.
+The strong relationships and trust that we have built with our library customers have also led to the development of our four products: eCARD, ePASS, eRENEW, and PITS®.

 Quipu is at the core of everything we help libraries to achieve.
 From collecting user data to storing and sharing information about museums and attractions, our searchable and secure databases ensure that libraries have confidence in our products and are able to connect with the information that is needed for each interaction.